Harmon-Mendelowitz/CS3411-hw3-process-information-system-call/README.md

 A significant challenge in these homeworks (and the labs preceding them) is *reading* and *understanding* the `xv6` source.
 Be prepared that this is a huge amount of the time you'll spend during the homework.
 The amount of code you finally end up writing will likely be small, but slogging through the code will take a lot of time.
+Please remember that the `xv6` book is a great resource for better understanding most aspects of the source code.

 You should view the first four hours of this assignment as a scavenger hunt to find the relevant parts of the code to